 Many of these properties will require a separate damp survey, due to the difficulty that this type of damp poses.
 If this increased risk is something you’d like to avoid, the city offers a range of other property types to view, ranging from new developments such as Fen Meadow to traditional Victorian houses that are perfect for those moving with families.

 There are over 450 listed buildings in Southampton.
 Due to their historic importance, you would require a specialist surveyor, one who could conduct a Listed Building survey.
 It is also important to note that Southampton has over 20 conservation areas.
 There are also a number of converted flats and council flats that may also feature on the property market.
-There were 6 sales of new builds in January 2020 and 180 existing property sales.

 |New Build Sales*||6|